 The bill also creates a named driver exclusion allowing motor vehicle policies to exclude an identified individual from certain coverages while the individual is operating a motor vehicle, if that individual is specifically excluded by name on the declarations page, or by endorsement, and if the policyholder consents in writing to the exclusion.

 SB1232 by Senator Rader still has yet to be heard in its first of three committee stops.
-It will be an uphill battle for this bill to pass this session.

 3. RED LIGHT CAMERA REPEAL SB622/HB6003